HLR/DomiKnowS/readme.md

-This is the repository to share the code of the ClueCons benchmark
+This is the repository to share the code of the GlueCons benchmark

 ## Getting Started
 Installing the DomiKnowS library